"Wait wait wait...what?" I rubbed my eyes with the heel of my hands and thought about this. "You have to be kidding me."

 It never fails to surprise me that my father actually is a Reaper and is fairly competent at his job.
 I know it happens, that he does stuff like this for work and has been around since the dawn of time, but hearing about it and seeing proof is just really weird.

 Apparently, all it took back in the day was Tony and Dad to prove that Kathleen had already axed the guys that had made her ghost in the first place.
 Those twenty-year-old men that she kept on ripping apart was all that she could remember about the people who killed her.
 Out of two hundred and thirty, they all figured that she got the right one somewhere in the bunch.

 "But someone, and you have no idea who, snatched something of Kathleen's and brought her back?"

 That would be old, and highly illegal, magic.
-You may of heard of it, some people call it necromancy.
-But that's when you bring back the physical form, sucking the soul right back into it's broken body.
+You may have heard of it, some people call it necromancy.
+But that's when you bring back the physical form, sucking the soul right back into its broken body.
 This psycho just summoned her consciousness and refused to let her go.
 That's still illegal, as it breaks someone's free will, and it's called spectromancy.
 You can summon someone, or even manipulate them, if you have a piece of them, like blood, bones, or hair.
 It doesn't take much, a drop of blood or a lock of hair would do the job.
-It takes a lot of juice to pull the stunt though, you can't just cast that spell without a lot of knowledge of how to use magic.
+It takes a lot of juice to pull the stunt though; you can't just cast that spell without a lot of knowledge of how to use magic.
 It would either blow up in your face, in the literal sense of magical feedback ripping your skin off your bones, or do something completely different, like summoning a demon, or worse an angel, that wants to eat you alive.